 Dr. McCormick was a Robert Wood Johnson Health and Society Scholar at the University of Pennsylvania.
-She also recently completed a Science and Technology Policy Fellowship of the American Association for the Advancement of the Sciences working in the Global Change Research Program in the Environmental Protection Agency.
-She is currently Assistant Research Professor at George Washington University School of Public Health and Health Services and Senior Fellow at the Risk Management and Decision Processes Center at the Wharton School, University of Pennsylvania.
+She was also a Science and Technology Policy Fellowship of the American Association for the Advancement of the Sciences working in the Global Change Research Program in the Environmental Protection Agency.
+She is currently Associate Professor at George Washington University School of Public Health and Health Services and Senior Fellow at the Risk Management and Decision Processes Center at the Wharton School, University of Pennsylvania.
 McCormick completed her PhD in Sociology at Brown University in 2005.

 Ben Kalina is a film director and producer whose work focuses on the intersection of science, culture and the environment.
 He directs and produces original documentaries, narrative shorts and cross-media projects as well as client-driven video productions.